usdot-jpo-ode/TDx/spec-content/README.md

 Enumerated Type | Description
 --- | ---
 [Direction](/spec-content/enumerated-types/Direction.md) | The direction for a road event based on standard naming for US roads.
-[EventType](/spec-content/enumerated-types/EventType.md) | The type of a WZDx road event.
+[EventType](/spec-content/enumerated-types/EventType.md) | The type of a TDx road event.
 [IncidentCategory](/spec-content/enumerated-types/IncidentCategory.md) | Categories of incidents causing disruptions to expected operations.
 [IncidentType](/spec-content/enumerated-types/IncidentType.md) | Descriptions of the incidents causing disruptions to expected operations.
 [LaneStatus](/spec-content/enumerated-types/LaneStatus.md) | The status of a lane for the traveling public.